 Yes, the Learning Place (LP) Program at Curtis Baptist School consists of classes with a small student/teacher ratio and teachers trained in the field.
 It exists to meet the needs of students with learning difficulties such as ADD/ADHD, dyslexia, processing difficulties, and more.
 Prospective LP students will initially meet with the LP Coordinator before going through the admission process.

 CBS accepts the Georgia Special Needs Scholarship (GSNS) available for students attending Georgia public schools with an assigned Individualized Education Plan (IEP).
 Award amounts for eligible students for each school year will be available in late June for the Georgia Department of Education.

-Our K- 5th grade students attend weekly classes in music, drama and visual art.
-Middle School and High School students have the opportunity to participate in visual art classes.
+Middle School and High School students have the opportunity to participate in music and drama.

-Yes, as a member of the SCISA association, Curtis competes in the following athletics for our 5th – 12th grade student athletes: Football, Cross Country, Basketball, Baseball, Scholastic Shooting, Softball, Volleyball, Cheerleading, Track and Bowling.
+Yes, as a member of the AAMSL (Augusta-Aiken Middle School League, 5th - 8th-grade) and SCISA association, Curtis competes in the following athletics for our 5th – 12th-grade student-athletes: Cross Country, Basketball, Baseball, Softball, Scholastic Shooting, Softball, Volleyball, Cheerleading, Golf, Tennis, Soccer, Track, and Bowling.